 $5 per person, groups of 12 or more

 Participation fee is charged for ages 4 and up.

 In 2014, Laumeier received a PNC Arts Alive grant in support of our Art + Nature programs, including the development of an interactive Art + Nature Guide for the Park that integrates learning about wildlife, the environment and science with art education and makes connections between the natural environment and the artworks in the Park.

 In 2013, Laumeier's In-Residence: Environmental Historian Dr. Jenny Price, originally from St. Louis, developed an "alternative" Nature Trail at Laumeier to highlight the infrastructure put into place as part of our wresting the land away from its functional status as a watershed for the Meramec and Mississippi Rivers.
 Price picked out such un-touristic sites as a fallen tree, an electric box and a bench overlooking invasive honeysuckle as stops on her “nature” tour.

 Site/Sound Audio Tour

-In 2012, Laumeier's In-Residence: Composer Eric Hall created Site/Sound, a compilation of sound pieces created by regional musicians, bands, sound artists and producers.
-Each artist created an aural portrait of one of Laumeier’s sculptures in the Permanent Collection either as a reaction to, in conversation with or as an extension of the work via the medium of sound.
+In 2012, Laumeier's In-Residence: Composer Eric Hall created Site/Sound, a compilation of sound pieces created by regional musicians, bands, sound artists and composers.
+Each artist created an "aural portrait" of one of Laumeier’s sculptures either as a reaction to, in conversation with or as an extension of the work via the medium of sound.

 LAUMEIER TRAIL DISTANCES + WALKING TIMES